The WTA Rabat Tennis tournament which is also known as Morocco Open is an outdoor clay court tournament that takes place in Rabat, Morocco.

 Draw

-The draws for the 2023 singles and doubles tournaments in Rabat will be available to view on the WTA Tour website closer to the start of the tournament.
+The draws for the 2023 singles and doubles tournaments in Rabat are available to view on the WTA Tour website (see links below).

 Schedule

-Below is the expected schedule for the 2023 tournament, with the singles final being played on Sunday, the 26th of May 2023.
+Below was the schedule for the 2023 tournament in Rabat, with the singles final being played on Saturday, the 26th of May 2023.

 Date | Round |